parasingh27/Data-Analyst-Portfolio/PowerBI-Reports/Cafe-Rewards-Report/README.md

 # Café Performance and Customer Insights Dashboard

-This Power BI project provides a comprehensive overview of **café performance**, focusing on **sales performance**, **customer engagement**, **marketing channels**, and **event analysis**.
+This Power BI project was developed as part of the **Maven Analytics Challenge** and provides a comprehensive overview of **café performance**, focusing on **sales performance**, **customer engagement**, **marketing channels**, and **event analysis**.
 The dashboard is designed for café owners, managers, and marketing teams to track key metrics, evaluate campaign effectiveness, and optimize customer interactions.

 ---